Occupational Therapy – case study

 Steph has difficulties with a number of activities of daily living, in particular bathing.
 She had stopped using her bath following an occasion when she became stuck in the bath for a number of hours, which caused her a huge amount of stress and anxiety.

 Steph stated she had not bathed for nearly two years.
 Her decision was based on never wanting to be in a position whereby a complete stranger (firemen) maybe called upon to assist her to get out of the bath.
 Her partners own health would preclude him helping.

 On reviewing the options to resolve the problem involved in the task, Steph took the opportunity to look at fixed bathlifts, reclining bathlifts and band bath lifts.

 Fixed bath lifts – unsuitable as Steph nor her partner are able to lift the equipment in and out of the bath and Stephs partner did not want to use it.
 The fixed backrest did not enable Steph to soak all her joints to gain the maximum benefit of soaking in warm water.

-Band bathlifts – The band required good core strength/balance and Steph needed to shuffle into position, which caused pressure on Steph’s joints and pain on carrying out the activity
+Band bathlifts – Use of the band required good core strength/balance and Steph needed to shuffle into position, which caused pressure on her joints and pain on carrying out the activity

 To be able to bathe allows us to maintain our personal hygiene, which is essential to our physical health and our mental well being.
-Steph needed to access to enable her to wash but also soak her joints to reduce pain and stiffness
+Steph needed access to her bath to enable her to wash but also soak her joints to reduce pain and stiffness

 ‘Return to doing something that I have been deprived of for a number of years and to do something that is normal which makes me feel normal’